 endscript

-The command "touch /srv/www/example.com/application/tmp/stop" runs before rotating the logs.
+The command touch /srv/www/example.com/application/tmp/stop runs before rotating the logs.
 Ensure that there are no errant directives or commands on the lines that contain prerotate and endscript.
-Also be aware that all lines between these directives will be executed.
-To run a command or set of commands after log rotation, consider the following example:
+Remember that all lines between these directives will be executed.

 postrotate